mthielvoldt/mthielvoldt.github.io/index.md

 layout: home

 hero:
-  name: "Your Firmware \nWeb Accelerated"
+  name: "Your Firmware \nAccelerating"
-  tagline: Let's write your first end-to-end test today.
+  tagline: Let's write an end-to-end test today.

+  # Actions are clickable.
   actions:
     - theme: brand
-      text: Markdown Examples
+      text: Start Questionnaire
       link: /markdown-examples
     - theme: alt
-      text: API Examples
+      text: My Credentials
       link: /api-examples
+    - theme: alt
+      text: How I Work
+      link: /api-examples

 features:
-  - title: Web-Accelerated Development
+  - title: Facilitate access with Web-UIs
-    details: Websites give users *and* developers great experiences.
-Let's build firmware there.
+    details: Websites give users <em>and</em> developers great experiences.
+Let's build interfaces there, and get our users involved.
-  - title: Test early, meaningfully
+  - title: Write the most meaningful tests first
-    details: At a project's start, we don't know everything that the product will need to do.
-Let's write tests for what we do know.
+    details: At a project's beginning, we figure out what the product should do.
+Let's reinforce that process by writing our first tests for that core functionality, and build from there.
+  - title: Get our hands dirty
+    details: Simulation is great, but it only takes you so far.
+Let's equip ourselves for testing on real hardware, without breaking it.
 ---